morvencao/kube-sidecar-injector/medium-article.md

 #### Create Secret Including Signed key/cert Pair

-Https is enabled by sidecar injector `deployment` and `service`, so we need to create TLS certificate signed by Kubernetes CA for the sidecar injector to consume.
+Supporting `TLS` for external webhook server is required, because admission is a high security operation. so we need to create TLS certificate signed by `Kubernetes CA` for to secure the communcation between webhook server and `apiserver`.
 For the complete creating and approving `CSR` process, please refer to https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/.

-Here we'll write `webhook-create-signed-cert.sh` script to automatically create the cert/key pair and include it in a Kubernetes `secret`:
+For simplicity purposes, we refer to the [script](https://github.com/istio/istio/blob/master/install/kubernetes/webhook-create-signed-cert.sh) from `Istio` and write a similar script called `webhook-create-signed-cert.sh` to automatically create the cert/key pair and include it in a Kubernetes `secret`.
 ```
 #!/bin/bash
 while [[ $# -gt 0 ]]; do